jeffskinnerbox/blog/content/ideas/getting-started-with-fpv-quadcopter-betaflight.md

 Returning to its level position requires moving the stick in the opposite direction.

+Acro mode uses the RC sticks to control the angular velocity of the copter in each axis.
+Release the sticks and the vehicle will maintain its current attitude and will not return to level (attitude hold).
+Acro mode is useful for aerobatics such as flips or rolls, or FPV when smooth and fast control is desired.

+Acro mode is where the flight controller changes the flight path of the drone with the help of the acceleration sensor.

 You might notice that Acro mode isn't available as an option in the modes tab, and that's because Acro mode is automatically enabled as soon as you arm the quadcopter.

+Here the acceleration sensor is switched off, and the drone is only held stable by the gyroscope.
+This means that if you’ve made a direction over the stick and let go of it, the drone will stay in exactly that position or inclination.
+So if you press to the left and tilt the drone to the left and then just let go of the stick stay the drone will tilt to the left and continue flying to the left. this is the only way to fly loops and flips and the like in one fluid movement.
+In addition, you always have the same angle for the curve as long as the stick is in the center.
+To the left and right are only corrections of the flight curve, the racer does not start to leave his curve track on his own.

+### Horizon Mode
+The Horizon Mode (or Stability Mode) allows me to have the drone roll or yaw more than the maximum angle of inclination.
+This means that as long as I can move the stick forwards or sideways hold down the drone keeps turning.
+As soon as I let go of the stick, the drone starts to raise itself again.

+Unlike Angle mode, you can do flips and rolls when the stick is at full deflection in Horizon mode.
+Though, when the pilot's hand leaves the controller, the craft level remains the same.

+Doing flips in Horizon mode is not fully acrobatic and is sort of like a toy-grade push button flip.

+When using both Angle and Horizon mode, you might run into a problem - they might be missing in the modes tab.
+This is because the accelerometer is disabled within Betaflight.
+Some people disable ACC because they only fly in Acro mode.

+Disabling ACC will save some workload on the processor.
+There is a checkbox to enable/disable the accelerometer in the Configuration tab.

+### Should I Fly Acro Mode?
+For beginners, Self-Leveling or Horizon Mode may sound quite seductive.
+But the self-stabilization causes an extremely unsteady behavior when you attempt any loops or acrbatic flying.
+It may sound a bit strange for beginners, but the Acro Mode flies (as soon as you master it) much quieter and more beautiful than anything else, where the flight controller changes the flight path of the drone with the help of the acceleration sensor.

 -------